-The most urgent challenge for Korea today is how properly adapt to rapidly developing the 4th industrial revolution and to gain competitive edge.
+The most urgent challenge for Korea today is how properly adapt to rapidly developing so-called 4th industrial revolution and to gain competitive edge.
 As we all know, this paradigm shift affects not just doing business, production, distribution, or consumption, but every aspect of our living and way of life.

 According to a frequently quoted and widely recognized recent Davos report about the 4th industrial revolution, 65% of primary school children entering school today will end up working in entirely new jobs which do not exist today.
 It also foresaw most of these jobs will be complex and highly interrelated.
-Consequently, among others, workers' abilities to adjust to new jobs, to get new skills and knowledge, to work and communicate with others with different specialties at different jobs will become especially important in the future.
+Consequently, among others, workers' abilities to adjust to new jobs, to get new skills and knowledge, to work and communicate with others at different jobs with different specialties will become especially important in the future.

-These characteristics of the revolution suggest the necessity of various policy changes.
+These characteristics of the revolution suggest the necessity of government's various policy changes.
 Most importantly, an urgent necessity of fundamental reform in the current education and training and retraining system and labor market structure and policy.
-For example, frequent job changes would require a genuine life-long learning and training.
-Under the situation, wouldn't the current 4 year university system be obsolete soon?
-How about rigidly organized system of major fields of humanities and social sciences with natural sciences and engineering?
+For example, workers' frequent job changes would require a genuine life-long learning and training.
+Under such a circumstance, wouldn't the current 4 year university system be obsolete soon?
+How about rigidly organized system of major fields in terms of humanities and social sciences with natural sciences and engineering?

-Regarding labor market, the inevitability of high job mobility would require both high labor market flexibility and new social safety nets for workers.
+Regarding labor market, the inevitability of workers' frequent job changes would require both high labor market flexibility and new social safety nets for workers.
 The existing separate industry based labor market policy needs to be reoriented toward "protecting workers, not jobs."

 It is also urgent to have the government's fundamental regulatory paradigm change to adapt to the 4th industrial revolution era adequately.
-Most of existing laws and regulations for specific industries already become barriers for new entrepreneurial activities of the 4th industrial revolution which cross a number of different industries.
-For example, since Korea is one of the most highly digitalized economy, the availability of big data is already very high.
+Most of existing laws and regulations for specific industries already become barriers for new entrepreneurial activities, most of which involve a number of different existing and completely new industries.
+Korea already has a number of examples such as the drone delivered services and medical services provided through internets.
+Another serious example regards big data.
+Since Korea is one of the most highly digitalized economy, the availability of big data is higher than many other countries.
 But the utilization rate of these data is much lower than many OECD countries.

-The government's new regulations should be based on the principle of "negative list system" which has been so much talked about in Korea.
+Without going into detail I just want to say that the government's new regulations should be based on the principle of "negative list system" which has been so much talked about, but not yet fully implemented.